taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Advanced_Configuration/Slack_Configuration.md

 ///

 !!!
 Note
-	Slack notifications will contain a link for direct access to your Taikun Project.
+	Slack notifications will contain a link for direct access to your Taikun CloudWorks Project.